open-telemetry/opentelemetry-specification/semantic-conventions.md

 `scheme:[//authority]path[?query][#fragment]`, the span name of the span SHOULD be set to to the URI path value.

+If a framework can identify a value that represents the identity of the request and has a lower cardinality than the URI path, this value MUST be used for the span name instead.

 | Attribute name | Notes and examples                                           | Required? |
 | :------------- | :----------------------------------------------------------- | --------- |
 | `http.method` | HTTP request method.
 E.g. `"GET"`. | Yes |